minkaotic/front-end-notes/React-Notes.md

 ### :paw_prints: Components
 A [component](https://reactjs.org/docs/components-and-props.html) is a piece of UI that you can reuse.
 Being able to split your UI code into independent, reusable pieces, and think about each piece in isolation is one of the most embraced features of React.

 React components are written in plain JavaScript, with the help of JSX, and they contain the logic required to display a small part of your UI.
-Components accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
+Components accept arbitrary inputs (called ["props" - see next section](#paw_prints-props)) and return React elements describing what should appear on the screen.

 To create a React component:
 1. define the component as [either a function or class](https://reactjs.org/docs/components-and-props.html#function-and-class-components)